 Our Inclusion Team are always available to meet with you to discuss concerns about your child.
-This team is led by Mrs Penny Gillham, Assistant Head, ably assisted by Mrs Amanda Morgan, our Home School Link worker.
+This team is led by Mrs Bridget Reynolds, Assistant Head, ably assisted by Mrs Amanda Morgan, our Home School Link worker.
 Again, contact the school office to make an appointment.
-If you prefer to contact Mrs Gillham or Mrs Morgan by e-mail, their contact details are as follows:
+If you prefer to contact Mrs Reynolds or Mrs Morgan by e-mail, their contact details are as follows:

-Where appropriate, Mrs Gillham is also able to access external services to provide support and guidance to help a pupil make to the best possible progress; such as speech and language support, educational psychology advice, learning support advice and children’s mental health service advice.
+Where appropriate, Mrs Reynolds is also able to access external services to provide support and guidance to help a pupil make the best possible progress; this includes such services as speech and language support, educational psychology advice, learning support advice and children’s mental health service advice.

 Are there any other sources of information and help available?

-The school provides a detailed breakdown of how a pupil’s special educational needs or medical needs are support through the SEND policy.
-This is updated regularly and can be found on the school website.
+The school provides a detailed breakdown of how a pupil’s special educational needs or medical needs are supported through the SEND policy.
+This is updated annually and can be found on the school website.

 As part of this policy every school must have a Local Offer which details the specific types of support that it can provide a pupil.
 At Whiteknights our Local Offer is part of our SEND policy (click here to view).
 Our Local Offer is in turn part of the support that is provided to families within the Local Authority and this can be accessed for our families that live in the Wokingham area by clicking here.
 For parents living in the Reading area there are similar sources of information on their website http://www.reading.gov.uk/localoffer